OML-NPA/EasyML.jl/README.md

 ### Features

-A training loop with
+A GUI based training loop with
- - a GUI window
  - GPU support
  - support for changing in real time
     - number of epochs